The-RoboTUM/tron_docker_sim/README.md

 The terminal should now be inside of the container, and we are ready to launch the simulation.

-### Step 4: Running the simulation
+### Step 5: Running the simulation

 The included ROS2 Package `sim_bringup` includes a launch file which lets us easily launch the simulation.
 Because of some Docker shenanigans, a gzclient needs to be launched a couple of seconds after Gazebo to get the GUI.
-Same goes for the joint_state_broadcaster, which publishes /tf.
 All the ROS2 packages are already sourced, so don't worry about doing so.

 ```[bash]
 ros2 launch sim_bringup sim.launch.py